 Golden tip #5: Select your optional wisely

-Selecting such an optional which works the best for you is very significant.
+Selecting such an optional subject which works best for you is very significant.
 It is important to select an optional subject that you are familiar with, preferably a subject that you did for your graduation or related to your present job.
 This way you don’t have to start from scratch.
 You can save much of your time and efforts and prepare other subjects also properly.

 Golden tip #6: Practice